peterdsharpe/covid-hotspots/README.md

 ## Overview

+**UPDATE 6/20/2021: With the pandemic (finally) waning in the United States, this map will no longer be auto-updated daily as it was before.
+Woohoo!**

 An interactive map of where in the United States the average person is currently most likely to contract COVID-19.

 Available at: